pytorch/probot/README.md

 A GitHub App built with [Probot](https://github.com/probot/probot) that implements bot actions for PyTorch

-This bot implements a few behaviors.
+This bot implements a few behaviors.  **This bot currently only implements idempotent behaviors (i.e., it is harmless if the bot process events multiple times.**  If you add support for non-idempotent behaviors, you need to make sure only the GitHub Action or AWS Lambda is enabled.

 ## auto-cc-bot